Leigh syndrome can be inherited in various ways, it can be inheri... | Channels for Pearson+

 2. Mendel's Laws of Inheritance Pedigrees

-Leigh syndrome can be inherited in various ways, it can be inherited when the mutated genes in mtDNA, such as MT-ATP6, are passed on to the offspring.
-Provided that condition can affect both male and female offspring, what type of inheritance pattern is represented in this case?
+Leigh syndrome can be inherited in various ways, it can be inherited when the mutated gene occurs on the X-chromosome.
+This condition occurs more frequently in males than in females.
+What type of inheritance pattern is represented in this case based on the epidemiological data presented?

-Leigh syndrome can be inherited in various ways, it can be inherited when the mutated genes in mtDNA, such as MT-ATP6, are passed on to the offspring.
-Provided that condition can affect both male and female offspring, what type of inheritance pattern is represented in this case?
+Leigh syndrome can be inherited in various ways, it can be inherited when the mutated gene occurs on the X-chromosome.
+This condition occurs more frequently in males than in females.
+What type of inheritance pattern is represented in this case based on the epidemiological data presented?

 ANSWERS OPTIONS